ZhengdongWang/zhengdongwang.com/productivity.md

 > Interviewer: Cursed because what?
 Because you feel you'd like 10 times more or-

 > Arkani-Hamed: Well, I mean 10 times more would be fantastic.
 10 times less it would be fairly clear that I couldn't do it, and it would also lead to a very different life...
-But it means that, you know, the aspect of this business, which is just flat-out hard work, is very important to me.
+But it means that the aspect of this business, which is just flat-out hard work, is very important to me.
 It's very, very important, and it's the one thing that I feel is really in my control.
-If I didn't do that, I would sort of kick myself forever, for not having actually, you know, giving everything I have to try to actually do the things which are really important.
+If I didn't do that, I would sort of kick myself forever, for not having actually given everything I have to try to actually do the things which are really important.

 ## But also work less hard